tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/如何推流/PC 推流/概览_intl_en.md

 For more information, please see **OBS audio and video sources settings**.

 ### 2.3 Set audio and video formats
 After the video source is configured, even though you can get the audio and video signals, the original ones are not applicable for spreading in the network because they need more bandwidth.
-Therefore, it is important to configure the audio and video encoding parameters before CSS starts.
+Therefore, it is important to configure the audio and video encoding parameters before live streaming starts.

 | Configuration Item | Feature |
 |:--------:|---------|